 Why Amsterdam rewards preparation

-Amsterdam is the European city where the gap between a great trip and a frustrating one comes down to whether you've booked the major museums in advance and whether you've chosen the right neighborhood.
-Both decisions are easy to handle in 30 minutes and almost impossible to fix once you arrive.
-The Anne Frank House queue without a ticket can swallow an entire morning.
-The Rijksmuseum at 11 AM in summer is crowd-managed in a way that significantly reduces the experience.
-The wrong neighborhood adds 20-minute tram or bike rides to everything you came for.
+Amsterdam is the European city where the gap between a great trip and a frustrating one comes down to two decisions made before you fly: whether you've booked the major museums in advance, and whether you've chosen the right neighbourhood.
+Both are easy to handle and almost impossible to fix once you arrive.
+The Anne Frank House without a ticket is not a queue you wait out — there is no door sale at all.
+The Rijksmuseum at 11am in summer is crowd-managed in a way that noticeably dulls the experience.
+The wrong neighbourhood adds a 20-minute tram ride to everything you came for.
 Here's the checklist.

 What to book before you fly